Pages

 But stand strong and immovable

-As a united society, I'm convinced
+As a united society, we are convinced

-Their strength will one day be incalculable
+Our strength will one day be incalculable

-In faith, family, and relief
+For faith, family, and relief

 Set apart as disciples of the Son